jrmenzel/vimix_os/docs/kernel/mm/memory_map_kernel.md

 ### Kernel 64-bit

-Same as 32-bit, except that virtual memory goes up to 0x40.0000.0000 so all special pages are moved up.
+Same as 32-bit, except that virtual memory goes up to 0x40.0000.0000 so all special pages are moved up. sv39 supports a max virtual memory address of 2^39 which is 0x80.0000.0000, but VIMIX does not use the highest bit to avoid bit extending addresses.

 ---